EvitaKnits/cerebral-cipher/README.md

 I learnt how to add flowcharts to my README with Mermaid here: https://mermaid.js.org/intro/ and https://mermaid.js.org/syntax/flowchart.html
-I learnt how to make a fixed footer here: https://www.w3schools.com/howto/howto_css_fixed_footer.asp I learnt how to desaturate an image with CSS here: https://developer.mozilla.org/en-US/docs/Web/CSS/filter-function/saturate
+I learnt how to make a fixed footer here: https://www.w3schools.com/howto/howto_css_fixed_footer.asp I learnt how to desaturate an image with CSS here: https://developer.mozilla.org/en-US/docs/Web/CSS/filter-function/saturate I learnt/reminded myself about how to use last-child here: https://developer.mozilla.org/en-US/docs/Web/CSS/:last-child

 ### General Credit
 I want to thank the open source community for the great resources that remind me of what I learnt in my Code Institute lessons, especially https://www.w3schools.com/ and https://developer.mozilla.org/en-US/